 - Features to look for in WordPress themes.

 - What to do if the theme you like or already purchased doesn’t have features you need.

 - Where to find a good WordPress theme.

 - Free Vs Premium themes

 - Things to consider before downloading a theme.

 But, before we start talking about themes, here’s one suggestion that will make things easier.

 Note: Some of the links in this guide are affiliate links.
-We earn certain amount of commission if you buy services/products through the links, without any extra cost to you.
+We earn a certain amount of commission if you buy services/products through the links, without any extra cost to you.
 That being said, we don’t recommend products that are not worth.

 Table of Contents